How to Be Anonymous Online: 19 Tips to Protect Your Identity

 13. Block cookies

 Cookies are small pieces of data that track your activity when you land on a website.
 It may include the time you spend on the page and your interactions with it.
-Later on, online services use this info to personalize your experience—but that’s definitely not what you need when going anonymous.
+Later on, online services use this info to build profiles and deliver targeted ads, which is the opposite of staying anonymous.

 It’s possible to block cookies altogether in your browser settings.
 Alternatively, you can avoid them with the help of a privacy-focused browser extension like Ublock Origin or Ninja Cookie.
 Also, you can clear the cookies remaining after each browsing session with one of such add-ons.
 But it’s also important to note that removing cookies completely may significantly affect your browsing experience.